History of the Anglo-Egyptian Sudan: Undefined borders

 The problem of the condominium's undefined borders was a greater concern.
-A 1902 treaty with Ethiopia fixed the southeastern boundary with Sudan.
+A 1902 treaty with Ethiopia fixed the southeastern boundary of Sudan.
 Seven years later, an Anglo-Belgian treaty determined the status of the Lado Enclave in the south, establishing a border with the Belgian Congo (present-day Democratic Republic of the Congo).

 The western boundary proved more difficult to resolve.
 Darfur was the only province formerly under Egyptian control that was not recaptured during the Anglo-Egyptian conquest of Sudan.
 When the Mahdiyah disintegrated, Sultan Ali Dinar reclaimed Darfur's throne, which had been lost to the Egyptians in 1874 and held the throne under Ottoman suzerainty, with British approval on condition that he pay annual tribute to the khedive.
 When World War I broke out, Ali Dinar proclaimed his loyalty to the Ottoman Empire and responded to the Porte's call for a jihad against the Allies.
 Britain, which had declared a protectorate over Egypt in 1914, sent a small force against Ali Dinar, who died in subsequent fighting.
 In 1916, the British annexed Darfur to Sudan and terminated the Sultanate of Darfur.